cattleya orchids

 Cattleya x dolosa – photo by 阿橋 HQ | Flickr (CC BY-SA 2.0)

 Before you get a glimpse of their exotic blooms, you have to put a little effort and patience when growing cattleya orchids.
-This popular orchid type requires proper growing media, well-draining containers, and favorable environmental conditions.
+This popular orchid type requires proper growing media, well-draining containers (ideally orchid pots if you can find them), and favorable environmental conditions.

 Light: Cattleya orchids will grow well and produce attractive flowers if placed in an area where it can have a fair amount of light but not under direct sunlight.
 Exposing the plant to intense light will result in the yellowing of leaves.
 Dark green leaves, on the other hand, may indicate that the plant is not getting enough light.